Facts and Stats

 - 1 out of 3 deaths among US teens are the result of a motor vehicle crash.

-- Motor vehicle crashes are the leading cause of death for teens in the US.
+- Motor vehicle crashes are the leading cause of death for 15-20 year-olds in the US.

 - Car crashes are the number one killer of children 1 to 12 years old in the US.